Karl Emil Biel

-Karl Emil Biel, better known as Emílio Biel (18 September 1838 - 14 September 1915), was a German businessman, publisher and photographer, considered one of the pioneers of photography and phototyping in Portugal, He is also the great-great-great grandparent of Oportos current mayor, Rui Moreira.
+Karl Emil Biel, better known as Emílio Biel (18 September 1838 – 14 September 1915), was a German businessman, publisher and photographer, considered one of the pioneers of photography and phototyping in Portugal, He is also the great-great-great grandparent of Oportos current mayor, Rui Moreira.

 Biography

 Biel was born in Annaberg, Saxony in Germany.
 After a short stay in Lisbon he settled in Porto in 1860, at the age of 22, where he dedicated himself to commerce, industry, photography and publishing, being considered one of the introducers in Portugal of phototyping, a photo-mechanical printing process that allows many proofs to be printed from the same matrix and with the appearance of real photographs.
 He had the representation in Portugal of firms such as Coats & Clark, Benz, Schuckert & Co. (a Nuremberg electrical machinery company), among others.

 Between 1862 and 1864 he had a button factory in Rua da Alegria.
-In 1874, he bought the Fritz House (later known as Casa Biel) in Calle de Almada, a commercial house dedicated to photography, thus beginning his career in the world of photography.
-Later, to "Y. Biel & Cia" moved to the Count of Bolhão Palace, at 342 Rua Hermosa.
+In 1874, he bought the Fritz House (later known as Casa Biel) in Rua do Almada, a commercial house dedicated to photography, thus beginning his career in the world of photography.
+Later, to "Y. Biel & Cia" moved to the Count of Bolhão Palace, at 342 Rua Formosa.

 As an editor, he published in 1880, on the third centenary of Camões' death, a luxurious edition of Los lusiadas printed in Leipzig, Germany, which is now considered a masterpiece.
 He published important works richly illustrated with photographs, such as Manuel Monteiro's Douro: Principales Quintas, Navegação, Culturas, Paisamentos e Cuações (Porto: Emilio Biel & Cª, 1911).

 He had a long collaboration with the historian and art critic Joaquim de Vasconcelos, with whom he edited, in Porto, and in partnership with the photographers José Augusto da Cunha Moraes and Fernando Brütt, a work of eight volumes, published in instalments, entitled Art and Nature in Portugal (Porto, Emílio Biel & Cª Editores, 1902-1908), which had the collaboration of a large group of writers and scholars.
 Among them were Joaquim Vasconcelos, Carolina Michaëlis de Vasconcelos, Manuel Monteiro, Augusto Fuschini, Visconde de Vilarinho de São Romão (3rd), Júlio de Castilho, Ramalho Ortigão, Luís de Magalhães, Brito Rebelo, Gabriel Pereira, Luís Figueiredo da Guerra.